adityacheruku/kuchlu/PROJECT_DOCUMENTATION.md

-# ChirpChat: Project Status & Comprehensive Overview
+# Kuchlu: Project Status & Comprehensive Overview

-This document provides a detailed snapshot of the ChirpChat application, covering its design, features, technical architecture, and roadmap.
+This document provides a detailed snapshot of the Kuchlu application, covering its design, features, technical architecture, and roadmap.

 ---